 - d.
 Court Filings.
 Absent prior agreement by the parties or permission from the Court, no party shall disclose materials designated as Sensitive or Highly Sensitive in any public filing with the Court.
-Such materials shall be submitted under seal in accordance with Local Criminal Rule 49(f)(6).
-The Clerk of Court shall accept for filing under seal any filings made in compliance with that Rule and so marked by the parties pursuant to this Order. - e.
+Such materials shall be submitted under seal.
+Absent statutory authority, no party shall file such materials under seal without an order from the Court pursuant to Local Criminal Rule 49(f)(6). - e.
 Court Hearings.
 The restrictions in this Order shall not limit either party in the use of the materials in judicial proceedings in this case.
 The procedures for use of designated Sensitive and Highly Sensitive materials during any hearing or the trial of this matter shall be determined by the parties and the Court in advance of the hearing or trial.
-No party shall disclose materials designated Sensitive or Highly Sensitive in open court without agreement by the parties that such materials may be disclosed in open court or prior authorization by the Court. - 5.
-Additional Rules for Handling of Sensitive Materials.
-The following additional terms apply to Sensitive materials: - a.
+No party shall disclose materials designated Sensitive or Highly Sensitive in open court without agreement by the parties that such materials may be disclosed in open court or prior authorization by the Court.

+5. Additional Rules for Handling of Sensitive Materials.
+The following additional terms apply to Sensitive materials:

+a.
 Storage.
 Sensitive materials must be maintained in the custody and control of Defendant, the legal defense team, and authorized persons.
-This restriction shall not apply to the person to whom the Sensitive information solely and directly pertains or his/her attorney. - 6.
-Additional Rules for Handling of Highly Sensitive Materials.
-The following additional rules apply to Highly Sensitive materials: - a.
+This restriction shall not apply to the person to whom the Sensitive information solely and directly pertains or his/her attorney.

+6. Additional Rules for Handling of Highly Sensitive Materials.
+The following additional rules apply to Highly Sensitive materials:

+a.
 Additional Limitations on Dissemination.
 Defense counsel may not provide a copy of Highly Sensitive materials to Defendant or permit Defendant to view such materials unsupervised by defense counsel or an attorney, investigator, paralegal, or support staff person employed by defense counsel.
-The parties agree that defense counsel or an attorney, investigator, paralegal, or support staff person employed by defense counsel, may supervise Defendant by allowing access to Highly Sensitive materials through a cloud-based delivery system that permits Defendant to view the materials but does not permit Defendant the ability to download; provided that, prior to doing so, defense counsel first provides notice to the United States and allow the United States to file an objection with the Court if no agreement is reached.
+The parties agree that defense counsel or an attorney, investigator, paralegal, or support staff person employed by defense counsel, may supervise Defendant by allowing access to Highly Sensitive materials through a cloudbased delivery system that permits Defendant to view the materials but does not permit Defendant the ability to download; provided that, prior to doing so, defense counsel first provides notice to the United States and allow the United States to file an objection with the Court if no agreement is reached.